MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/connection-strings/kusto.md

 1. The application should be configured to accept the given certificate.
 [How to authentication based-on Azure AD application's certificate](https://github.com/Azure-Samples/active-directory-dotnet-daemon-certificate-credential).
 1. The application should be configured as an authorized principal in the relevant Kusto cluster.
-1. The certificate needs to be be installed in Local Machine store or in Current User store.
+1. The certificate needs to be installed in Local Machine store or in Current User store.
 1. The certificate's public key should contain at least 2048 bits.

 ### Client communication properties